Buying Dominican Real Estate (2024)

 Finally, other relevant documents for a real estate property closing may include, the personal identification card or passport of seller and its representative, a certification of no debts issued by the condominium or project manager, evidence of payment of all utilities or services (such as electricity, water, garbage disposal, cable, telephone) used in the real estate property as well as a copy of the condominium or project blueprints, bylaws and regulations.

 Filing Of the Request of Transfer before the Title Registrar

-The completion of any Dominican real estate acquisition will require the payment of property transfer taxes and the filing of a request of transfer before the title registrar of the jurisdiction where the property is located or from the Central Title Registrar offices located in the Santo Domingo, Capital of the Dominican Republic.
-Such request of transfer shall include most of the documents requested to seller at the time of closing (above).
+The completion of any Dominican real estate acquisition will require the registration of the purchaser as a Dominican Tax Contributor, the payment of property purchase sale transfer taxes and the filing of a request of transfer before the title registrar of the jurisdiction where the property is located or from the Central Title Registrar offices located in the Santo Domingo, Capital of the Dominican Republic.
+Such request of real estate property title transfer shall include most of the documents requested to seller at the time of closing (above).

 Title Registrar Regulations and internal memorandums explain the documentation and legal formalities to be met for Dominican real estate property transfers.
 They are subject to amendment from time to time and must be observed by legal representatives to avoid rejection, unnecessary request of transfer delays if title registrar requests new documents in substitution of former documents that do not meet legal and regulatory requirements.

 Due to the above, it is best to retain a qualified and experienced Dominican real estate attorney and avoid complications and delays, as title registrar requirements for real estate title transfers are very strict and specific in both form and substance and will need to be present when filing a request of transfer before Dominican title registrar.